The pentagram map, Poncelet polygons, and commuting difference operators: Background results: polygons, difference operators, and corner invariants

 These transformations are known as \textit{rescaling}.
 They were introduced in \cite{ovsienko2010pentagram} to prove that the pentagram map is a completely integrable system.

-We now discuss the relation between two representations of the space of polygons: in terms of difference operators, and in terms of corner invariants.
-This relation is most conveniently expressed using the notion of the \textit{cross-ratio of a $2 \times 2$ matrix}, which is by definition the product of off-diagonal entries divided by the product of diagonal entries.
-This quantity is invariant under the left and right actions of invertible diagonal matrices.
-Therefore, for a matrix of any size, the cross-ratios of its $2 \times 2$ minors are also invariant under such an action.
-Consider now the operator \eqref{o3op} corresponding to a given polygon.
-This operator can be written as an infinite matrix

-By Proposition \ref{freedom}, the polygon determines this matrix up to the left and right actions of diagonal matrices.
-Therefore, the cross-ratios of $2 \times 2$ minors of this matrix are invariants of the polygon.
-Not surprisingly, these cross-ratios coincide with the corner invariants: \begin{proposition} Assume we are given a polygon $P$ defined by a difference operator \eqref{o3op} supported in $[j,j+3]$.
-Then the corner invariants of $P$ are given by the cross-ratios of $2 \times 2$ minors of the corresponding infinite matrix~\eqref{infMatrix}:
+We now discuss the relation between two representations of the space of polygons: in terms of difference operators, and in terms of corner invariants. \begin{proposition} Assume we are given a polygon $P$ defined by a difference operator \eqref{o3op} supported in $[j,j+3]$.
+Then the corner invariants of $P$ are given by

 \end{proposition} \begin{proof} The proof is a computation following the lines of the proof of Lemma 4.5 in~\cite{ovsienko2010pentagram}. \end{proof} Formulas \eqref{xyviad} allow one to describe rescaling operation \eqref{rescaling} in terms of difference operators: \begin{corollary} In terms of difference operators, rescaling \eqref{rescaling} can be defined as